argilla-io/argilla-sdk-chatbot/README.md

 - [ ] Create an argilla instance to upload and explore the different datasets (this should help reviewing the biggest issues with the chunking of the docs).
 - [ ] Start drafting a blog post.
-- [ ] Automatically upload the lancedb file to the HF repo.

 ## Contents